magsenche/hanazono/docs/notes/ai/transformers.md

     - $K$ Key: represent all other words in the sequence used to compute attention weights $K_1=M_kV_1$
     - $V$ Value: represent the meaning of each word in the input sequence $V_1=M_vV_1$

-??? question "What is the primary mechanism behind Transformers?"
-    They are an architecture for sequence transduction models using only attention mechanisms without recurrence or convolution

-??? question "How do seq-to-seq models in Transformers function?"
-    They take an input sequence and output a sequence of the same length, first compressing the input information into another representation space

 ??? question "How does the self-attention mechanism in Transformers use the initial embedding $V_1$?"
     - dot product between word and all other (including self) to get the weighting $W_{1j} = V_1V^j$
     - dot product between weighting vector and input sequence embedding to get final embedding $Y_1=\sum_j W_{1j}V_j$

-??? question "What is the role of the "value" in the self-attention mechanism of Transformers?"
+??? question "What is the role of the value in the self-attention mechanism of Transformers?"
     The "value" represents the meaning of each word in the input sequence

 ??? question "How does multi-head attention in Transformers differ from regular self-attention?"